tbrowder/Excel/README.md

 2. Use special coded text inputs in the template cell to define mappings between input data and the final worksheet.

-3. Use a TOML file to define various inputs for a case, but it is mandatory if you want to transfer desired formattingg from the template to the output worksheets.
+3. Use an HJSON file to define various output formats for a case if you want to transfer duplicate formatting in the template to the output worksheets.

 CREDITS
 =======